lovelyweather/small_scripts/daily_work.md

 5. plot_reflectivity, etc.

 Sep 28
-1. make the ob.radar file, coding is almost done, need do the bacth operation;
+1. make the ob.radar file, coding is done, bacth operation done, needed to be verified;
 2. get the quality control instructions, need to test;

 Hodiday Lists